Omorovicza Blue Diamond Eye Cream Review

 Review

 Is it more humectant or occlusive?
 Significantly more humectant.
-It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 4.4 out of 10, mainly due to the high content of Squalane (est. ≈4.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈2.5%).
+It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 5.2 out of 10, mainly due to the high content of Squalane (est. ≈6.0%) and Stearyl Heptanoate (est. ≈2.5%).

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-Among others, Omorovicza Blue Diamond Eye Cream also contains Copper Gluconate, an ingredient marketed as effective in reducing wrinkles.
-However, the studies supporting the anti-wrinkle claims of Copper Gluconate provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
-Therefore, this ingredient does not contribute to the anti-wrinkle rating.
+It contains some ingredients often marketed as effective in reducing wrinkles, specifically Ascorbyl Tetraisopalmitate, Copper Lysinate/Prolinate, and Copper Gluconate.
+However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.